KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

 }
 ```

+#### Set Colors for the Conditions

-Now we will use these two condition check functions in a bigger function which will be called later.
+Use these two conditions to check functions in a larger function that is called later.

 ```
 void check_winning_condition() noexcept
 ```

-Inside it, we define a functor `make_screen` inside, which sets the color of the grid.
+Inside this function define a functor `make_screen` that sets the color of the grid.

 ```
 auto make_screen = [this](graphics::color clr_winner,